 This data helps nurture highly engaged prospects to accelerate them along the customer journey.

 Your sales team is out in the market, talking to prospects and customers daily.
-Finding out what they find useful in the sales process will guide you in engaging prospects effectively and understanding their preferences.
+Understanding what they find useful in the sales process will help you engage prospects effectively and understand their preferences.

 For example, a sales rep might tell you a particular case study always gains a lot of interest, or they close deals faster after the prospect has attended one of your events.

 Sometimes, you have to go directly to the source.
-Speaking to customers and finding out what compelled them to convert will help you understand their reasons for buying from you.
+Speaking with customers and learning what compelled them to convert will help you understand why they chose to buy from you.

 You might be surprised at what they reveal, or your discussion might validate your suspicions.
-Consider sending out regular customer feedback surveys or setting up interviews to talk in-depth about their experiences.
+Consider sending regular customer feedback surveys or scheduling interviews to discuss their experiences in depth.

 Your focus might shift from acquiring new customers to cross-selling and up-selling existing ones.

-You’ll need a lead scoring tool with more than one lead scoring system to manage this.
-This will allow you to segment and categorize different prospects effectively, ensuring the lead score reflects the quality of that particular market.
+You’ll need a lead scoring tool with multiple scoring systems to manage this.
+This will allow you to segment and categorize prospects effectively, ensuring the lead score reflects the quality of each market.

 B2B companies often deal with prospects in different departments and roles.
 For example, they might have to win over an operational manager by showing the value of their product or service, but they also have to convince a financial executive that the return is worth the investment.